chenzlabs/stats-in-vr/README.md

 - pick background color, opacity
 - include some, all, or no charts
 - attach to camera by default, but attach anywhere you want
+- default behavior is to display when enter-vr, and hide and show `stats` when exit-vr, but behavior can be customized
 - easy-peasy

 ## yet another necro component pulled into service